TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 8/Leviticus 8.12.md

 ---

-And he poured of the anointing oil upon Aaron's head, and anointed him, to sanctify him.
+He poured some of the anointing oil on Aaron's head, and anointed him, to sanctify him.